linjan2/pages-generation/src/shell.md

 "+P        " paste from system clipboard (use * instead of + for PRIMARY selection) "+yy       " copy line to system clipboard
-:'<,'>"+y  " copy visual selection to system clipboard
+:'<,'>"+y  " copy visual selection to system clipboard (or use "+y in visual mode)

 " run external command on visual selection (replaces text with output) :'<,'>!awk -f script.awk
 :'<,'>!sort
+:'<,'>!column -t -s ','
 " run external command on entire file (replaces text with output) :%!clang-format
+:!stat %   " use current file name in command

+:read FILE       " insert contents of FILE at cursor :read !COMMAND   " insert output of COMMAND at cursor

 :Lexplore             " open netrw in left pane :vertical resize -10  " resize window